oaks-view/netlify-cms-nextjs/content/home.md

   - description: Grumpy cat is an American celebrity cat known for her grumpy appearance.
     name: Grumpy cat (Tardar Sauce)
   - description: >-
       Celestus is a very mischievious cat.
-It statys in he creek.
+It stays in the creeks.
 Instead of tormenting and driving away rats it haunts for peoples dry fish.

-      Imagin someone will dry fish in the sun and the cat will go there and eat fish.
+      Imagine someone will dry fish in the sun and the cat will go there and eat fish.

       Even the rats are not that wicked...
     name: Celestus
   - description: >-
       This cat is just a witch (or winch).
-Any time you dream some evil or bad dream this cat always appear in the mix.
+Any time you dream some evil or bad dream this cat is always there.
 Very scary and evil cat indeed.

       We need to ...
     name: Frishly Vuudas